Drama uprising: Prelude

-Immediately before the uprising, the activity of the teacher Thanasis Genios from the village of Irakleia was noticed, who later became known as the commissioner of the 11th division of ELAS under the name "Lasanis".
-In August 1941, he appeared as the leader of a partisan detachment "Odysseus Andruzos", in Mount Kerdilia.
+Immediately before the uprising, the activity of the teacher Thanasis Genios from the village of Irakleia was noticed, who later became known as the commissar of the 11th division of ELAS under the name "Lasanis".
+In August 1941, he appeared as the leader of the "Odysseus Andruzos" partisan detachment, in Mount Kerdilia.
 While in Kilkis, another group appeared under the name "Athanasios Diakos".
-The "Odysseus Andruzos" detachment carried out sabotage attacks on police stations in the villages of Efkarpia and Mavrotalasa.
+The "Odysseus Andruzos" detachment carried out sabotage attacks on police stations in the villages of Efkarpia and Mavrothalassa.
 A second major operation was carried out on September 22 1941, when a German convoy was attacked near the town of Lachanas.
 This was followed by a strong response from the German forces, due to which the detachments almost disbanded.

 Their restoration took place almost in parallel with the occupation of this territory.
 Thus, at the initiative of Apostolos Tzanis, Paraskevas Drakos, Arampatzis and Lambros Mazarakis, the brothers Petros and Argyris Krokos, Petros Pastourmatzis, Gjorgji Bonchev, Nikolaidis, Atanas Karamurogi and others.
-The CPG Drama Committee will soon start publishing and distributing the illegal newspaper "Neos Dromos" in Greek, while leaflets have occasionally been published in Macedonian Slavic as well.
+The CPG Drama Committee soon started publishing and distributing the underground newspaper "Neos Dromos" in Greek, while leaflets were occasionally published in Macedonian Slavic as well.

 On August 20, 1941, the speech of Petros Pastourmatzis (nom de guerre: Kitsos), was recorded at the first plenum of the Communist Party of Greece - District Committee for Drama region, where he informed that a headquarters was already formed which needed fighters who did not have families on their own.
 According to the testimony of one of the participants in this uprising, Gjorgji Bonchev, from the partisan headquarters on Mount Makros, an order was given to launch attacks on the municipality buildings, police stations and army objects in order to paralyze the occupier.
 The date set for the start of these actions was the night between September 28 and 29, 1941 at 23:00.

 Uprising

 In this situation, a revolt broke out on 28 September 1941 under the guidance of the Communist Party of Greece.
 The uprising initially broke out in Doxato, where local Greeks attacked the police station and killed six or seven Bulgarian policemen.
 In another village, Choristi, a second group was recruited and moved to the mountains.

-Parallel to the events in Doxato, the group from Prosotsani attacked the municipality with 9 fighters, the police division with 20 fighters, while the army garrison with the rest 18 fighters.
+Parallel to the events in Doxato, the group from Prosotsani attacked the municipality with 9 fighters, the police division with 20 fighters, and the army garrison with the remaining 18 fighters.
 Next morning of September 29, in the town of Prosotsani, a people's government was declared.
 Gjorgji Bonchev addressed this rally in local Slavic, while the proclamation for the uprising in Greek was read by Antonios Nikolaidis.